Who We Are

 1970 | FROM RIVALS TO CLASSMATES

 With enrollments falling and sisters departing, the late seventies and eighties challenged Catholic schools everywhere.
-About 60 percent of all Catholic girls high schools closed during the era.
+About 60% of all Catholic girls' high schools closed during the era.
 With Holy Angels on the verge of closing, parents at Divine Savior and Holy Angels proposed an affiliation between the two schools.
-Combining the former rivals was difficult, but in the long run it preserved a strong Catholic, college-prep high school option for girls in Milwaukee.
+Combining the former rivals was difficult, but in the long run, it preserved a strong Catholic, college-prep high school option for girls in Milwaukee.

 1972 | ENTITLED TO COMPETE